Last Updated on

 My child has the following severe food allergies.
 We’d like to dine at your restaurant, but want to confirm that you can provide food that is free of these ingredients.
 Please let me know what our options may be for him.

 So, just how did it go down?
 Here are the restaurants that replied.

-Risotteria (270 Bleecker Street, between 6th / 7th aves) proudly offers a wide variety of gluten-free option on their menu and even a gluten-free bakery.
+Risotteria – sadly out of business now (270 Bleecker Street, between 6th / 7th aves) proudly offers a wide variety of gluten-free option on their menu and even a gluten-free bakery.
 Impressive.
 BUT, when I emailed them asking if they could accommodate my son’s multiple allergies, I got a short reply: ” I’m sorry we don’t exclude dairy, soy or corn.”
 As Sloane had mentioned to me, just because a place may offer gluten-free options, it doesn’t mean they are attentive to other allergens.
 She sure was right in this case.
 At least we knew to steer clear since they obviously weren’t ready to accommodate us.

 Nizza (630 9th Ave) is a charming, open air Italian bistro with excellent food.
 Sloane has a great blog post with video where she interviews the chef, check it out here.
 Their general manager replied to my email quickly and was so welcoming and confident in their ability to provide my son with a safe meal that I was immediately drawn to the place.
 He wrote: